-A pine casket can be finished with a transparent stain.
+A finished pine casket can be finished with a transparent stain.
 Usually, the clear stain brings out some of the nuances of the wood grain.
 The stain can also add a shine to the casket.
 A shinier casket gives you a gloss stain and a less glossy option would be a satin-stained finish.

 You can also purchase a pine casket that has a darker stain.

 You will see some casket purveyors advertise that their product is hand-rubbed.

 This means that the casket has been polished to a very smooth surface by hand instead of by a machine.
 Artisans typically advertise that their products are hand-rubbed as a source of pride.